I like learning new things about old video games.

 Fatimah Haji-Asiri

-My name is Fatimah Haji-Asiri, and I’m a Kuwaiti/Irani-American, Japanese-to-English translator.
+My name is Fatimah Haji-Asiri, and I'm a Japanese-to-English translator and localization specialist.
 When I’m not making whatever series I’m currently obsessed with my whole personality for months on end, I’m sensitivity-checking, translating, researching, and theorizing about localization choices for the articles on this site.

 I grew up bilingual, speaking Arabic, and always loved stories and writing as a kid.
 This eventually led me to the translation and localization industry.
 Making the works of creators accessible to as many people as possible around the world is vital to global culture and bridging gaps.
 I believe it’s a human right to have access to culture, media, and literature despite the language barrier.